Social Media Law Essentials – Youtube Copyright Strikes, Content ID and Infringement Explained

-The first and most important this to realize, is “what is a copyright?”
+The first and most important thing to realize, is “what is a copyright?”
 Basically, any work of art or authorship, fixed in a tangible medium of expression AUTOMATICALLY obtains copyright protection.
-Yes, there are benefits that come with formally registering the copyright with the U.S. Copyright office, but a writer, artists, illustrator, software designer, video producer, drone videomaker, singer, songwriter, etc. does not NEED to register for IP protection to be had.
-This means, whenever a sogn, book, movie, film, music sheet, poem, cartoon, or other item is created, the “holder” of the rights will be able to stop other persons and companies from making infringing uses of their digital product or content.
-Many prominent companies will monitor the internet for infringing uses, and send DCMA take notices, and initiate copyright complaints.
+Yes, there are benefits that come with formally registering the copyright with the U.S. Copyright Office, but a writer, artists, illustrator, software designer, video producer, drone video-maker, singer, songwriter, etc. does not NEED to register for IP protection to be had.
+This means, whenever a song, book, movie, film, music sheet, poem, cartoon, or other item is created, the “holder” of the rights will be able to stop other persons and companies from making infringing uses of their digital product or content.
+Many prominent companies will monitor the internet for infringing uses, and send DCMA takedown notices, and initiate copyright complaints.

 How does the Content ID system work on Youtube?

 Basically, if your company is a big producer of digital content (ex. software, music, and video producers), such as a TV network, movie studio, music producer, recording artist, record label, video game production company, or singer-songwriter, etc., you may want to seek to partner with Youtube, and create a “CMS level account.”